PrefectHQ/prefect/docs/core/tutorials/advanced-mapping.md

 ## Reusability

 Suppose some time has passed, and a _new_ transcript has been uploaded - we've already put together all the necessary logic for going from a URL to the database, but how can we reuse that logic?
-Simple - we use the same pattern we used for scraping a single episode above!
+We use the same pattern we used for scraping a single episode above!

 Fun fact: The X-Files resulted in a spinoff TV series called "The Lone Gunmen"; the transcripts of this series are also [posted on the website we've been using](http://www.insidethex.co.uk/scripts.htm#tlg), so let's scrape Episode 5 using our already constructed flow; to do so, we'll utilize our custom `bypass` flag for avoiding the initial scrape of the home page: